-We only employ licensed RVTs to care for your pet.
+We employ licensed RVTs to care for your pet.

-An RVT, or Registered Veterinary Technician, is a highly trained professional who acts as the right-hand of the doctor.
+An RVT, or Registered Veterinary Technician, is a highly trained professional who acts as the right hand of the doctor.
 Their role in a veterinary clinic is comparable to a Registered Nurse in a human hospital (they are actually called Veterinary Nurses in Europe!).
-RVTs need to keep updated with the latest developments in veterinary medicine through continuing education, otherwise they can lose their license.
-Some clinics will utilize unlicensed or on-the-job trained technicians.
+RVTs need to keep updated with the latest developments in veterinary medicine through continuing education; otherwise, they can lose their license.
 Our commitment to the welfare of your pet means we will only accept the most highly trained and dedicated people in our profession to look after animals in our care.

 We work with and fundraise for the Farley Foundation.